giancarlovisconti/giancarlovisconti.github.io/research.md

 [23] "Money and Time in the Access to Public Services: How do Citizens Evaluate Different Forms of Bureaucratic Corruption?" (with [Miguel Carreras](https://www.miguelcarreras.com/) and [Sofia Vera](https://www.sofiabvera.com/)).

+[24] Gender Stereotypes and Petty Corruption among Street-level Bureaucrats: Evidence from a Conjoint Experiment

-[24] “Does Immigration Increase Nationalism?
-The Effect of a Sudden Demographic Change on Attitudes and Behaviors” (with [Catalina Vega-Mendez](https://cla.purdue.edu/academic/polsci/people/graduate-students.html)).
+[25] “Does Immigration Increase Nationalism?
+The Effect of a Sudden Demographic Change on  Political Attitudes and Electoral Behaviors” (with [Catalina Vega-Mendez](https://cla.purdue.edu/academic/polsci/people/graduate-students.html)).

-[25] "Ideological vs. Issue Voting: Evidence from a Conjoint Experiment"  (with [Pablo Argote](https://pabloargote.github.io/)).
+[26] "Ideological vs. Issue Voting: Evidence from a Conjoint Experiment in Chile"  (with [Pablo Argote](https://pabloargote.github.io/)).

+[27] "Representation Behind Closed Doors: The Effect of Electing Women Mayors on Domestic Violence" (with [Maya Dalton](https://daltma18.wixsite.com/mayaadalton)).

+[28] "Unrealistic Comparisons: Why Forced-Choice Conjoint Experiments Fail to Mimic Electoral Decisions" (with [Yang Yang](https://polisci.la.psu.edu/people/yang-yang/)).

 ## Book Project